cenit-io/cenit_cmd/README.md

 $ git config --global github.token 55555555555555
 ```

-Then you can only do.
+If you prefer use explicit options then you can do

-   cenit collection foo
+   cenit collection foo --user-name=Miguel --user-email=sanchojaf@gmail.com --github-username=sanchojaf --summary="Foo Shared Collection to be use in Cenit"

 the-perfect-gem